-Powered by .id - the population experts for Upper Lachlan Shire
+Powered by .id (informed decisions) for Upper Lachlan Shire

 Upper Lachlan Shire is located in the Southern Tablelands of New South Wales, about 240 kilometres south-west of the Sydney CBD and 140 kilometres north of Canberra.
 It is primarily a rural area with towns at Crookwell, Gunning and Taralga, as well as a number of smaller centres.
 The region has a high level of natural amenity due to its rural landscapes and national parks.
 The Hume Highway and the Sydney-Melbourne railway run through the southern part of the Shire,

 European settlement of the area dates from the 1820s, with land used mainly for grazing and crop growing, and later some potato growing.
 Population was minimal until the 1840s.
 Growth took place from the 1850s into the late 1800s when several townships and villages were established, spurred by gold mining and the opening of the railway line from Sydney.
 Expansion resumed during the post-war years, with population decline from the 1960s.
 The population of the Shire fluctuated slightly between 1991 and 2011, but generally remained at about 7,000 people.